 - 1. Remove the computer cover. - 2.
 Locate the microprocessor socket on the system board. - 3.
 Unplug the fan power connector on the system board - 4.
-Disconnect the fan from the system board. - 5.
-Remove the screws securing the fan to the end of the heat sink assembly and remove the fan. - Gently pull out the guide-bracket assembly latch, grasp the existing microprocessor/heat sink assembly firmly, and pull straight up to remove it from the guide bracket assembly.
+Remove the screws securing the fan to the top of the heat sink assembly.
+Then remove the fan. - 5.
+Remove the metal clip that secures the heat sink to the microprocessor socket.
+Then remove the heat sink from the microprocessor chip. - 6.
+Press down on the folded part of the clip with a small screwdriver to release the clip (see Figure 27).